MartaVanin/SE_framework_paper_results/README.md

 ```
 Ipopt can be used also to solve the linear problems that are present in the scripts.
 However, for these problems Ipopt is largely outperformed by other linear solvers, e.g., Gurobi.
 If you have a Gurobi license (easily available for academics), we recommend that you use that.
 In general, any solver compatible with JuMP can be used.
 See the available solvers and which problem classes they can solve [here](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers).
+Typically, specific indications on how to install a solver and/or its license can be found in its `README.md`.

-## How to run the script for a case study
+## How to run a script for a case study

 The scripts for each case study are in `src/scripts`, and the reader can inspect the source code there.
 Each case study bears the name or letter or number with which it appears in the paper.
 To run a script, it is sufficient to have the present package and one or more solvers installed as indicated above.
 Once that is done, it is sufficient to type in the julia REPL:
 ```julia